le-sgs/Chain-Credits/README.md

-# Sample Hardhat Project
+# Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project uses Hardhat.
+It comes with 2 contracts and scripts that deploys that contracts.

 Try running some of the following tasks: